sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 hidden: true
 ---

-Extracts data from a document that contains complex or repeated elements.
+Extracts data from a document that contains complex or repeated elements ("sections").

-Sensible returns an array of objects corresponding to the elements.
-The following image shows an example of a section with repeated elements:
+Sensible returns an array of objects corresponding to the sections.
+The following image shows an example of a document containing repeated "claims" sections:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_1.png)